Sep 06, 2017

-A class of 30 eight and nine-year-old visited the care home to take part in a number of activities to learn about how the brain works, the effects of dementia and how dementia can have an effect on everyday tasks.
+A class of 30 eight and nine-year-old visited the Care UK home to take part in a number of activities to learn about how the brain works, the effects of dementia and how dementia can have an effect on everyday tasks.

 The session was centered round the five key messages of dementia, set out by the Alzheimer’s Society, and the children all committed to carry out one action to help people living with dementia.
 At the end of the session all the children were presented with a Dementia Friends badge.

 The Alzheimer’s Society’s Dementia Friends programme is an initiative to change people’s perceptions of dementia.
 It aims to create more dementia-friendly communities, by helping people understand what it is like to live with dementia.